-- a statement that a patent is sought
+- A statement that a patent is sought

-- documentation describing an invention
+- Documentation describing an invention

-- your name
+- Your name

-- your address, or your patent agent's name and address
+- Your address or your patent agent's name and address

-- abstract of the invention (see Glossary or description above)
+- Abstract of the invention

-- claim or claims to the invention
+- Claim or claims to the invention

-- any drawings mentioned in the description
+- Any drawings mentioned in the description

 Note: It is best to file a full description of your invention and a complete application from the start; however, this is not always possible.
-If necessary, any of the items listed above may be submitted, without charge, within the 15 months following the priority date (or the filing date if there is no priority date).
+If necessary, any of the items listed above may be submitted, without charge, within the 15 months following the priority date (or the filing date, if there is no priority date).

 The application will be open to public inspection (that is, the public will have access to your application) 18 months after the filing date or priority date.
-If you wish, you may request to have your application opened earlier.
+If you wish, you may request to have your application published earlier.

 Your application will not automatically be examined simply because you have filed it.

 You must formally request examination and pay the examination fee.
 This request must be made within five years of the Canadian filing date; otherwise, your application will be considered abandoned.

 There are several reasons why you might file an application and not automatically request examination.
 Perhaps you need time to assess the feasibility or marketability of your invention.
 If so, filing provides some protection for your invention, possibly making your competitors less likely to infringe on it (that is, make, use or sell it) for fear of having to pay retroactive compensation should your patent eventually be granted.

 However, if you do not request examination within the five-year period and the reinstatement period has passed, anyone will be able to freely make, use or sell the products or processes described in your application.

 Once you have requested examination, be patient!
 The large number of patent applications that CIPO receives means the examination process may take more than two years.